[ ESP32 Web Flasher ]

 [ Wi-Fi Scanner ]

-Scans for nearby Wi-Fi and prints SSID / channel / RSSI / encryption to the serial monitor (115200 baud) every few seconds — a pocket recon tool the moment it boots.
+Scans for nearby Wi-Fi and prints SSID / channel / RSSI / encryption to the serial monitor (115200 baud) every few seconds.
+A pocket recon tool the moment it boots.

 This browser can't flash — use desktop Chrome, Edge, or Opera.
 Flashing needs a secure (HTTPS) page and USB access.